codeforkjeff/ruby-data-streams/README.md

 An important consideration: if `#force` evaluates a lazy enumerable into a large array, it will take up a lot of memory, so be careful.
 Most of the time, you should probably use `#each` instead at the end of the pipeline, and deal with each object one at a time (usually storing it to a file or database, or printing it to stdout).

+Additionally, you can use the [Enumerator](http://ruby-doc.org/core-2.3.1/Enumerator.html) and `Enumerator::Lazy` classes to create enumerables on-the-fly.

 ## Real World Complexity

 But not every complex data processing problem can be expressed in terms of a single pipeline.

 Splitting and merging: `Enumerable` doesn't support splitting (i.e. teeing) and merging out of the box.
 You need to roll your own solution or find a gem to do this.

 Storing results: You might have to write the result of a pipeline to a file, before using that data in another pipeline.
-For example, you need to do this when using the results in several places in another pipeline.
+For example, you need to do this when sorting, or when using the data in several operations in another pipeline.

 Stateful operations: Operations may also need to store state in auxiliary objects.
 For example, an operation that counts the number of records that fall into various buckets would store that information outside the stream.